mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First we need to configure ``StuRa-Mitgliederdatenbank/bin/settings.py``:
-We opening the file first (based on the previous chapter)
+We open the file first (based on the previous chapter)

   ``nano bin/settings.py``